edneville/ripcalc/README.md

-        --outside       display when extremities are outside network --inside        display when extremities are inside network --makecdb PATH  build a cdb file from STDIN -m, --mask CIDR     cidr mask
+        --outside       display when extremities are outside network --inside        display when extremities are inside network --makecdb PATH  build a cdb file from STDIN --makethymecdb PATH
+                        download and build a cdb file, defaults to thyme.apnic.net data
+        --data-raw-table URL or PATH
+                        URL/path of raw data
+        --ipv6-raw-table URL or PATH
+                        URL/path of ipv6 data
+        --data-used-autnums URL or PATH
+                        URL/path of ASN data
+    -m, --mask CIDR     cidr mask
     -n, --networks CIDR instead of hosts, display number of subnets of this size